-The Idaho Commission for Libraries has launched a new pilot grant to build the capacity of Idaho public libraries to better prepare preschool children to be successful in school.
-The Kindergarten Readiness grant will provide state funding to help public libraries partner with their local school districts and other community partners to reach children and their families before they enter school.
+The Idaho Commission for Libraries offers a grant to build the capacity of Idaho public libraries to better prepare preschool children to be successful in school.
+The Kindergarten Readiness grant provides state funding to help public libraries partner with their local school districts and other community partners to reach children and their families before they enter school.

 Libraries play an important role in early childhood success through the expertise of trained librarians, early literacy programs, books, and digital tools that many families can’t afford on their own.
 Children who start school behind rarely catch up with their peers without costly direct reading intervention.
 Children who have been exposed to early literacy practices before they enter school are more likely to become successful readers throughout their years of schooling.